Fall Out Boy

 Chicago's pop-core quartet Fall Out Boy (bassist and songwriter Pete Wentz, vocalist Joe Trohman, bassist Patrick Strump drummer Andy Hurley) emerged from the legion of punks playing melodic music thanks to Take This To Your Grave (Fueled by Ramen, 2003), a well-balanced collection of fast/catchy tunes with a general "emo" theme (The Patron Saint of Liars and Fakes, Dead on Arrival, Sending Postcards From A Plane Crash).

-The idea of turning emo into fun was further refined on From Under The Cork Tree (Island, 2005), with a more mainstream sound and ditties (Nobody Puts Baby In The Corner, Our Lawyer, Of All the Gin Joints in the World, Dance Dance) that were even less demanding.
-The singles made them famous.
+The idea of turning emo into fun was further refined on From Under The Cork Tree (Island, 2005), with a more mainstream sound and ditties (Nobody Puts Baby In The Corner, Our Lawyer, Of All the Gin Joints in the World) that were even less demanding.
+The singles Dance Dance, Sugar and We're Goin Down made them stars.

 Infinity On High (Island, 2007) contains the single This Ain't a Scene, It's an Arm's Race, Thriller and Hum Hallelujah, and showed real musicianship from the band.